 I joined CAM LLP in October 2016, marking a return to acting for injured people.
 I am delighted to be back.
 It is personally satisfying to be able to assist people who have been injured.
 I am also interested in the medical aspects of personal injury law, and the variety of cases…no two files or people are alike except in that they need my help.

-I started my career acting for personal injury clients back in the 1990s, and for the last 12 years, I have worked as a defence lawyer for insurance companies.
+I started my career acting for personal injury clients back in the 1990s, and just prior to joining CAM LLP, I worked for 12 years as a defence lawyer for insurance companies.
 This experience has given me excellent insight into personal injury claims from both the plaintiff’s perspective and the insurance company’s perspective and, in particular, what needs to be done to prove the claim to the insurance company.

 CAM LLP has a reputation for being reasonable and respectful in their dealings with everyone including clients, lawyers, and adjusters.
 This approach aligns with my style of practice and, in my experience, being reasonable and respectful is the key to the kind of working relationship that produces much better results for clients.
 We take a practical, common sense approach to the resolution of a claim.